 A verbal or written land acknowledgement honours the Indigenous tribes who called the land home before the arrival of settlers, provides education around regional history and is an important part of reconciliation.
 Share a land acknowledgement as part of an event, gathering or in your email signature.

-As our campus is located on the traditional territories of the Blackfoot Confederacy, public acknowledgement and recognition of the Tribes of the Blackfoot Confederacy is encouraged.
-Additionally, we also recognize that this land currently encompasses the Treaty 7 region and Métis Nation of Alberta.
-Acknowledging the land is not simply a box to check and should be approached with intention and mindfulness.
+Acknowledging the land should always be approached with intention and mindfulness.
 Discover tips for crafting a meaningful acknowledgement, learn how to pronounce the Treaty 7 First Nations and get started with SAIT's Indigenous land acknowledgement below.